altar31/altar31/README.md

  - PhD in Physics and former energy engineer.
  - Among other things, I'm interested in machine learning, scientific computing and software engineering.
+ - I enjoy using [Nix](https://nixos.org/))  programming in [Ocaml](https://ocaml.org/).
  - I'm a cookery enthusiast, runner and traveler.
  - I have an amazing wife and two cats.

 ## 👨‍🔬 Science

 My main research interests are :
-* Numerical Simulation of Powder Metallurgy Process
+* Numerical Simulation of Powder Metallurgy Process,
-* Applications of Machine Learning/ Deep Learning algorithms in Materials science and Engineering
+* Applications of Machine Learning/Deep Learning algorithms in Materials science and Engineering,
+* Domain Specific Language (DSL).

 <h3 align="center" id="languages">